Al-Ashir-Intisar/reslife-employee-tracker-app/README.md

     - Needs automatic shift hour limit when work starts and saves that as end time if end time is not recorded not recorded ✅
     - Last two weeks work stats bar chart/table ✅
     - Allow a window select for checking hour stats for a user ✅
+- Update Added by / edited by in memberPgae tables so that it updates in the databased if the field is modified by anyone new: Completed: 6/30/2025 ✅
+- Add project/task option in the group page (create, modify, delete functionality)
+    - Group page will have two tables projects and members
+    - Add event dates in the project details
+    - Add project detail page similar to member page
 - Add hour stats abd bar charts on memberpage for admins only and on userProfile.
 - Add select all option for admin in grouppage to add fields to multiple users at a time.
 - Add login exporation limit while not in session or other secure logic.
 - add hours stats on group page for total group hours stats bar chart
-- Add project/task option in the group page (create, modify, delete functionality)
-    - Group page will have two tables projects and members
-    - Add event dates in the project details
-    - Add project detail page similar to member page
 - Add group level stats on the dashboard page for each group: Completed:
-- Update Added by / edited by in memberPgae tables so that it updates in the databased if the field is modified by anyone new.
+- Modify the styling to optimize for mobile phone view
+    - Modified group page ✅
+    - Modified member page ✅
+    - Modified user profile page ✅

 After 7/9/2025